List of informally named Mesozoic reptiles: Satsuma-utsunomiya-ryu

-"Satsuma-utsunomiya-ryu" (サツマウツノミヤリュウ) is the nickname given to an elasmosaurid plesiosaur from Cenomanian Goshoura Group, Shishijima Island, Kagoshima Prefecture in Japan.
+"Satsuma-utsunomiya-ryu" (サツマウツノミヤリュウ) is the nickname given to an elasmosaurid plesiosaur from the Late Cretaceous (Cenomanian) Goshoura Group, Shishijima Island, Kagoshima Prefecture in Japan.
 It is the oldest known elasmosaurid from East Asia, dating back to approximately 100 million years ago.
 The known material includes the mandible, hyoid, fragments of the skull, 40 cervical vertebrae, and a limb bone, possibly belonging to a juvenile individual.
 Features of the tooth surface ornamentation cervical vertebrae, suggest Satsuma-unomiya-ryu may represent a new species.
 The name references the former province name of the discovery site and the discoverer, Satoshi Utsunomiya.
 In 2021, Ustunomiya and Yasuhisa Nakajima reported the presence of a regurgitated "pellet" around its throat region.

 Satsuma-yokuryu

-"Satsuma-yokuryu" (薩摩翼竜, "Satsuma pterosaur") is a nickname given to fossil of partial limb bone of pterosaur described from Cenomanian Goshoura Group, Shishijima Island, Kagoshima Prefecture in Japan.
+"Satsuma-yokuryu" (薩摩翼竜, "Satsuma pterosaur") is a nickname given to fossil of partial limb bone of pterosaur described from the Late Cretaceous (Cenomanian) Goshoura Group, Shishijima Island, Kagoshima Prefecture in Japan.
 This specimen was first discovered by Satoshi Utsunomiya during a TV program, he and Yasuhisa Nakajima analyzed material and found to be a part of limb bone.
 Its wingspan would be around 4 m.